5mehulhelp5/magento2-minimal-price/README.md

 This module updates and reuse this existing attribute in order to give it a true usage.

-### Price Indexer, to be or not to be?

-Also, while investigating a bug where the minimal price value was not handled in the PDP nor PLP.
-It seems that the catalog_product_index_price is not used to render and display the final prices.
-When inspecting the query logs, it seems that even if the indexer is loaded and applied to the product list, when the template render the prices, the following method is used `\Magento\Catalog\Block\Product\ListProduct::getProductPrice`.
-This method calls `Magento\Framework\Pricing\Render::render` which render a price by code.
-The engine will proceed with `Magento\Catalog\Pricing\Price\FinalPrice` and `Magento\Catalog\Pricing\Price\BasePrice`.
-The rendering is finally delegated to `Magento\CatalogRule\Pricing\Price\CatalogRulePrice` which loads any active catalog rules.

-The performance struggles comes when you have a lot of active catalog rule loaded every team for each items on the page.

 ## Support

 Raise a new [request](https://github.com/opengento/magento2-minimal-price/issues) to the issue tracker.